 Be ready for tons of fall fun including pick-your-own apples, a pumpkin patch, wagon rides, and a bakery selling all things apple, at Blue Jay Orchards.
 You can also purchase freshly picked corn, peaches, plums, and tomatoes to turn into a farm fresh meal at home.
 Blue Jay Orchards also offers apple orchard and pumpkin patch tours for a reasonable $5-10 per person.
 These fun tours allow participants to learn more about working on a farm and these two fruits.

 Lost Acres Orchards is a family-run farm that offers visitors a quaint atmosphere, farm fresh produce, a small lunch restaurant, and a lovely bakery.
 Pick-your-own apples begins at the start of September, and other fresh produce can be purchased in their store including pumpkins, apple cider, squash, mums, and more.
 In addition, they have quilting events where you can purchase fabrics, quilts, and learn about quilting.

 Lyman Orchards has numerous spots throughout Connecticut including their golf center, homestead, and market, but the pick-your-own orchards is what we’re focusing on.
 Pick your own juicy apples, peaches, pears, blueberries, nectarines, squash, and more depending on the season.
-A 24-hour hotline is available to get crop information and prices to help you plan your visit.
 They also have a fun sunflower maze that is perfect for a family-friendly day out.